mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 ### 5.3 Error code 403 - AccessDeniedException

-When invoking a model the error code *403 - Access denied* indicates that you do not have access to the targeted resource.
+When invoking a model, the error code *403 - Access denied* indicates that you do not have access to the targeted resource.

 #### 5.3.1 Cause